Skip to main content

 Rule 173-50-02 | PACE: eligibility requirements.

-(4) ODA or its designee determine the person can live in a community setting without jeopardizing his or her health and safety.
+(D) ODA determines, according to 42 C.F.R.
+460.150(c)(2), that the person can live in a community setting without jeopardizing his or her health and safety.

-(a) If a person is applying for, or enrolled in, PACE through the medicaid program, the person maintains medicaid eligibility either under the financial eligibility standard or under a needs allowance if the person has moved from an institutional setting to a non-institutional setting, or pays the premiums and any post-eligibility treatment of income (i.e., patient liability or share of cost) ODM may require in rule 5160:1-6-07.1 of the Administrative Code.
+(1) If a person is applying for, or enrolled in, PACE through the medicaid program, the person maintains medicaid eligibility either under the financial eligibility standard or under a needs allowance if the person has moved from an institutional setting to a non-institutional setting, and any post-eligibility treatment of income (i.e., patient liability or share of cost) ODM may require in rule 5160:1-6-07.1 of the Administrative Code.

-(b) If a person is applying for, or enrolled in, PACE as a non-medicaid enrollee, the person may remain eligible for PACE if the person pays the premiums and incurred while using PACE.
+(2) If a person is applying for, or enrolled in, PACE as a non-medicaid enrollee, the person may remain eligible for PACE if the person pays the premiums and incurred while using PACE.
 (For more information, see rule 173-50-05 of the Administrative Code and 42 C.F.R.
-460.150 and 460.160.)
+460.150.)

-(7) At the time of initial enrollment, the person meets the following;
+(F) At the time of initial enrollment, the person meets the following:

-(a) The person is not enrolled in one or more of the following (or will discontinue being enrolled in one or more of the following upon enrollment in PACE):
+(1) The person is not enrolled in one or more of the following (or will disenroll following enrollment in PACE):

-(iv) A medicaid waiver program (e.g., PASSPORT or assisted living).
+(b) A medicaid waiver program (e.g., PASSPORT, assisted living, Ohio home care, mycare Ohio).

 Supplemental Information